 How do I organize my working documents?

 Ideally, keep your working documents in a traditional filing system.
 Pendaflex filing folders with clear, accurate tabs make finding your information quick and easy.
 In an office setting, use a traditional filing cabinet with multiple drawers.
 This is a good solution but not the only option.
 If you lack “office space” and filing cabinets, use clear, plastic filing boxes.
-I do NOT recommend cardboard bankers boxes.
+I do NOT recommend cardboard banker boxes.
 These do not stand up over time and make filing difficult.
-Use these kind of boxes only when storing files for long term storage.
+Use this kind of boxes only when storing files for long term storage.
 Invest in good quality folders and storage.
 Being able to find your working documents quickly and easily is critical and makes your life much less stressful.
 Every couple of months, update your filing system to be sure that all your files are up to date and current.